alibokhamseen/QML-for-Conspicuity-Detection-in-Production_submission/README.md

 This methode trains a model using a `precision` parameter.
 The advantage of this model is that it only needs a single qubit, but the downside is that using the model in real life requires many shots to get expectation value within the desired precision.

 This model is easy to train and doesn't require large training set for `precision = 0.001` (I used 100 data points).
-This model achieved 100% accuracy.
+This model achieved 100% accuracy on unseen data.

 ### - Binary fraction extraction $-$ multi qubit

-For this model, I use the first `n` binary fractional qubits.
+For this model, I attempt to find the first `n` binary fractional bits of the solution.
+I first convert the input into binary.
+Note that my conversion isn't about finding the ideal approximation but about taking the first `n` binary fractional bits.
+This method takes decimal inputs and converts them to binary, whose accuracy depends on the parameter `n`.
+The binary input encoding into the quantum circuit allocates a qubit for the sign, a qubit for the integer part of the binary number, and `n` qubits to represent each fractional bit.

-### Project Presentation Deck:
+To get the labels using the binary representation of the input:

-_Upload/ Link a 3min. presentation deck here._
+binary input -> decimal input -> sine() -> decimal label -> binary label

-See project presentation guidelines [here](https://docs.google.com/document/d/13nWF8AxFAfFYTWEYPT3BpPdYkqtxxSAjmuXj_zcMh-E/edit?usp=sharing)
+For `n = 2` the model achieved 100% accuracy on validation data.
+It is possible to increase `n` to get higher accuracy.